Growth of automorphisms of virtually special groups: Enhanced JSJ trees

-Let $\mc{O}|_V\leq\Out(V)$ be the restriction of $\mc{O}$, as defined in \Cref{rmk:restriction_new}.
+Let $\mc{O}|_V\leq\Out(V)$ be the restriction of $\mc{O}$ (\Cref{rmk:restriction_new}).
 We now claim that the action $V\acts M$ can be promoted to an (irredundant) $\mc{O}|_V$--invariant $(\mc{Z}_s(G)|^V,\mc{H}|_V)$--splitting of $V$.
 Once this is proved, it will complete the proof of the theorem: we can then use this splitting of $V$ and \Cref{lem:blow-up}(2) to refine $T$ into a larger (irredundant) $\mc{O}$--invariant $(\mc{Z}_s(G),\mc{H})$--splitting of $G$, contradicting the definition of $T$.
-The assumptions of \Cref{lem:blow-up}(2) are indeed satisfied: first, since $G\not\in\mc{S}(G)$ and $V\not\in\mc{S}(V)\sq\mc{H}|_V$, both $G$ and $V$ have trivial centre and neither has a line-splitting over centralisers, as the kernel of the latter would be a nontrivial, normal, convex-cocompact subgroup (recall \Cref{lem:cc_basics}(2)).
+The assumptions of \Cref{lem:blow-up}(2) are indeed satisfied: first, since $G\not\in\mc{S}(G)$ and $V\not\in\mc{S}(V)\sq\mc{H}|_V$, both $G$ and $V$ have trivial centre and neither has a line-splitting over centralisers (as the kernel of the latter would virtually split by \Cref{lem:cc_basics}(2)).
 Moreover, $(\mc{Z}_s(\cdot),\mc{S}(\cdot))$--splittings are acylindrical, as shown in \Cref{rmk:acylindrical}.